wkolowski/Type-Theory-Wishlist/README.md

 | Get => toStream' (g.g s.hd) s.tl
 ```

-The second attempt results in a much more compact definition. `toStream` is still corecursive, but we use pattern matching at the top level to make the definition shorter.
+The second attempt results in a much more compact definition.
+We use pattern matching at the top level to make the definition shorter, but `toStream` is still to be understood corecursively, thanks to the `%Corecursive` directive.

 In the `Put` case, we unpack the head of the stream from the argument and compute the tail corecursively, just as in the first definition.
 In the `Get` case, we use `toStream'`, which computes the result stream recursively from `g : GetSP A B` and `s : Stream A`.
 In the `Put` case, it behaves the same as `toStream`, whereas in the `Get` case it recursively feeds the input stream `s` into `g`.
 As we can see, we managed to cut down the redundancy.

 But we may still be somewhat dissatisfied, because `toStream` and `toStream'` are defined by mutual corecursion-recursion, which is a suspicious principle.
 Can we untie them so that we first define `toStream'` by recursion and only then `toStream` by corecursion?
 Let's try.